 III.
 PROCEDURE FOR SELECTION:

 3. The State/UTs/School systems shall recommend at least the prescribed number of awards under the category “Special Awards”.
-In case they do not find suitable number of teachers under this category, the award will not be recommended, but in that situation the number of allocated awards for special award shall not be transferred to the general category.
+In case they do not find a suitable number of teachers under this category, the award will not be recommended, but in that situation, the number of allocated awards for the special award shall not be transferred to the general category.

 4. The final selection will be made by the Union Government